HMS-IDAC/UnMicst/README.md

+**unmicst - UNet Model for Identifying Cells and Segmenting Tissue**

 # Image Preprocessing {#preprocess}

 Images can be preprocessed by inferring nuclei contours via a pretrained UNet model.
 The model is trained on 3 classes : background, nuclei contours and nuclei centers.
 The resulting probability maps can then be loaded into any modular segmentation pipeline that may use (but not limited to) a marker controlled watershed algorithm.